Tensions flare after fire destroys Brazil museum in 'tragedy foretold'

-RIO DE JANEIRO (Reuters) - Anger smoldered in Brazil on Monday after a fire destroyed the National Museum, a cherished historical repository that lacked a sprinkler system and was reeling from years of financial neglect, making its destruction a “tragedy foretold.”
+RIO DE JANEIRO (Reuters) - Anger smoldered in Brazil on Monday after a fire destroyed the National Museum, a cherished historical repository that lacked a sprinkler system and which had suffered years of financial neglect, making its destruction a “tragedy foretold.”

-Outside the entrance to the elegant park that houses the 200-year-old building, police officers in riot gear shot tear gas into a small, angry crowd that tried to gain entry, live TV images showed.
+Outside the entrance to the elegant park that houses the 200-year-old former Imperial Palace, police in riot gear shot tear gas into a small, angry crowd that tried to enter, live TV images showed.

 The rising tensions reflect anger over the destruction of the much-loved yet dilapidated museum, which suffered from declining federal funding.
 The fire stirred emotions in Brazil, whose angry electorate is reeling from a frail economy, widespread graft and rising violence ahead of an unpredictable presidential election in October.